 We need to think about what we’re doing to ourselves and those around us when we belittle a compliment.
 It’s as if you’re telling yourself you’re never going to be good enough.
 And sure, at first it may just be a way of answering a compliment, but it can be something you honestly start to believe if you say it enough times.

 Beyond that even, we need to pay attention to the message we’re sending to other girls, especially the young ones.
 If we want them to love themselves and be proud of who they are, that extends to how we answer compliments, as well.
 Whether we realize it or not, we’re subconsciously telling other girls how they should feel about themselves every time we answer one.

 So, it’s time we take pride in the way that we look.
 If you know you spent a lot of time on your make-up that day and you know it looks good, go you!
 Be proud of that.
 Don’t ever feel as though you need to hide it or talk it down to less than it is.
 It’s okay to look in the mirror and think, damn I look good today.

 And the next time you receive a compliment, just try saying Thank You.
 So much rides on those two simple words.And the next time you receive a compliment, just try saying Thank You.
-So much rides on those… Click To Tweet
+So much rides on those two simple words.
+Click To Tweet